hed-standard/hed-schemas/README.md

-If you want to suggest a new feature or a change to the standard HED schema or one of the HED library schemas, just post an [**issue**](https://github.com/hed-standard/hed-schemas/issues) to this repository and it will find its way to the right place.
+If you want to suggest a new feature or a change to the standard HED schema or one of the HED library schemas, just post an [**issue**](https://github.com/hed-standard/hed-schemas/issues) to this repository, and it will find its way to the right place.

-As modifications to the HED schema are proposed, they are entered into the `PROPOSED.md` document in their respective directory for discussion.
+As modifications to a HED schema are proposed, they are entered into the `PROPOSED.md` document in the schema's respective directory for discussion.
 Approved changes and corrections are first made in a working version of the schema that is located in the `prerelease` subdirectory.
 Upon final review, the new HED schema is released and moved to the `hedxml` directory of the respective library schema.

-For a more complete view of the process see the [**HED schema development guide**](https://www.hed-resources.org/en/latest/HedSchemaDevelopmentGuide.html)
+For a more complete view of the process see the [**HED schema development guide**](https://www.hed-resources.org/en/latest/HedSchemaDevelopmentGuide.html).

 ## Tools to help with HED annotations

 The GUI tool [**CTagger**](https://github.com/hed-standard/CTagger) is available to help users with the annotation process.
-CTagger can be used as a standalone application or can be called from EEGLAB via the [hedtools plug-in](https://github.com/hed-standard/hed-matlab) to annotate an EEGLAB dataset/STUDY directly.
+CTagger can be used as a standalone application or can be called from EEGLAB via the [**hedtools plug-in**](https://github.com/hed-standard/hed-matlab) to annotate an EEGLAB dataset/STUDY directly.
 Please refer to the linked repositories for more documentation on how to start HED-tagging using CTagger.